 Custom travel to Canada

-Canada is one of the planet's vastest and most diverse countries — 9.98 million km² (17× France), a bilingual French-English confederation since 1867, twenty-two UNESCO sites.
-Nature side: the Canadian Rockies (UNESCO 1984, Banff, Jasper, Yoho and Kootenay parks) line up Lake Louise, Moraine Lake and the Athabasca glacier; Niagara Falls edges the Great Lakes; up north, Yellowknife offers 240 aurora nights per year and Churchill is the polar bears' world capital.
-City side: Quebec (UNESCO 1985, North America's only fortified city, Champlain 1608, Château Frontenac), francophone Montreal, Toronto, Vancouver between the Pacific and the Rockies, and L'Anse aux Meadows, a UNESCO Viking site predating Columbus.
+Canada is one of the planet's vastest and most diverse countries: 17 times the size of France, a bilingual confederation with 22 UNESCO sites.
+On the nature side, the Rockies line up Lake Louise, Moraine Lake and the Athabasca glacier; up north, Yellowknife offers 240 aurora nights a year and Churchill is the world capital of polar bears.
+On the city side: Quebec, North America's only fortified city with its Château Frontenac, francophone Montreal, Toronto and Vancouver between the Pacific and the mountains.
 The Rocky Mountaineer remains one of the world's most iconic trains.
-Canadian cuisine: poutine, tourtière, AOP maple syrup (Quebec produces 73%), bison, Pacific salmon, icewine.
-First Peoples (fifty-six nations): Haida totems and Inuit igloos.
-Allow ten to fifteen days to combine francophone East and wild West — a destination designed bespoke, between historic Fairmont hotels, eco-lodges and indigenous experiences.
+On the table: poutine, maple syrup, of which Quebec produces 73% of the world supply, Pacific salmon and icewine.
+Allow ten to fifteen days to combine the francophone East and the wild West, on a bespoke trip.

 Highlights